Prophylactic and supportive regimens for select adverse reactions1,9,10

 • Advise patients to use preservative-free lubricant eye drops at least 4 times daily and as needed

-• Refer patients to an eye care professional (optometrist or ophthalmologist) for an ophthalmic examb at treatment initiation, annually while on treatment, at end of treatment, and as clinically indicated
+• Refer patients to an eye care professional (optometrist or ophthalmologist) for an ophthalmic exam at treatment initiation, annually while on treatment, at end of treatment, and as clinically indicated

 • Advise patients to avoid using contact lenses during treatment unless directed by an eye care professional